CodeYourFuture/curriculum/content/js1/sprints/3/prep/index.md

 1. first argument - `formatAs12HourClock("08:00") === "08:00 am"` - the condition we're checking

-2. second argument - `"current function output: %d, target output: %d"` - a message string that will be logged to the console if the condition is false.
+2. second argument - `"current function output: %s, target output: %s"` - a message string that will be logged to the console if the condition is false.

-3. third argument - `formatAs12HourClock("08:00")` - this value will get substituted into the message string at the first "%d"
+3. third argument - `formatAs12HourClock("08:00")` - this value will get substituted into the message string at the first "%s"

-4. 4th argument - `"20:00"` - this value will get substituted into the message string at the second "%d"
+4. 4th argument - `"20:00"` - this value will get substituted into the message string at the second "%s"

 We can tidy up the assertion even further.
-As we’re reusing the same expressions, we can store these in variables so we can reuse them and give them more meaning:
+As we’re repeating the same expressions, we can store their result in variables with meaningful names so we can reuse them:

 ```js {linenos=table,linenostart=1}
 function formatAs12HourClock() {}